Understanding your Church Structure

-Operating as an incorporated association has consequences for a church.
+Operating as an incorporated association has consequences for a church and prevents distributing profits or assets for the benefit of specific people – both while it operates and when it winds up.
 Some advantages of incorporation are:

 - Protection of the members against personal liability for debts and other legal obligations of the organisation;

-- The ability to buy and sell property in the name of the organisation;
+- The ability to buy, own and sell property in the name of the organisation;

 - Potentially greater certainty and acceptability to lenders and suppliers;